rule

 Text 31

-A brother faithful to the path of an elder brother knowing the dharma, is a pious person who may enjoy with the Maruts [the gods of the wind].'
+A brother faithful to the path of an elder brother who knows the dharma [see 6.1], is a piously associated person who may enjoy with the Maruts [the wind gods of brotherhood].'

 Text 32